jacksonvieira/jumia-validator-service/README.md

 ### Service Number Validator

-This project requires the implementation of a basic business logic related to the validation of international phone numbers.
+This project contains a simple basic business logic related to the validation of international phone numbers.

 This project contains a Spring Boot Application.

 ### Rerequisities and Dependencies